Dimers and Imaginary geometry: Convergence of the winding of uniform spanning tree to GFF

+When we take the conditional expectation, all the terms of the type $2$ contribute $\E(B_i |\cC) = \E(B_i) = o(1)$ to the product since they are independent of any other term in the product.
+Hence if the product contains only terms of types $1$ and $2$ then this contributes $ o(1) \E( \prod h_{T_i}(v_i) ) = o(1)$ by \eqref{GFFTj}.

+Otherwise if the product contains any term involving $\xi_i$ (i.e. type 3), using H\"older's inequality and \eqref{GFFTj}, this contributes at most $O (e^{- cT}) = o(1)$.
+Hence the result is proved. \end{proof}

 The above proposition gives a pointwise convergence of the $k$-point function.
-We now need some a priori bounds to allow us to integrate this convergence of moments against test functions and use the dominated convergence theorem.
+We now need some a priori bounds to allow us to integrate these moments against test functions via the dominated convergence theorem.